AdobeDocs/commerce-merchant-services.en/help/payment-services/onboard.md

 ---
 # Onboard [!DNL Payment Services]

-To get started using [!DNL Payment Services] for Adobe Commerce and Magento Open Source, you must complete a few onboarding steps for connecting your instance with the payments functionality.
+To get started using [!DNL Payment Services] for [!DNL Adobe Commerce] and [!DNL Magento Open Source], you must complete a few onboarding steps for connecting your instance with the payments functionality.

 ## Onboarding flow